-The trucking industry keeps all sorts of goods moving across the country, from mattresses to livestock.
-Truck drivers perform a crucial task in our society, but many are chronically sleep deprived, and this puts them at high risk for drowsy driving-related truck accidents.
-This isn’t caused solely by drivers pushing themselves beyond their physical limits, either.
-The demanding, deadline-oriented nature of the job makes sleep deprivation far too common.
+The trucking industry moves all sorts of goods across the country, from agricultural products to zinc ore.
+Truck drivers perform a crucial task in our society, but the demanding, deadline-oriented nature of their job means that many suffer from chronic sleep deprivation, and at high risk for drowsy driving-related accidents.

 Dangers of Sleep Deprived Driving

-Drowsy driving is no laughing matter.
-Every year, there are nearly 44,000 drowsy driving-related injuries on American roads.
-Some drivers may not recognize the effects that sleep deprivation can have on their bodies, but these effects are very real: neurons in the brain slow down, which in turn slows reasoning and reaction times.
-Short-term memory begins to suffer as well.
-Driving requires instant judgments that the body just can’t make without rest.
+Every year, there are nearly 44,000 drowsy driving-related injuries on U.S. roads.
+Some drivers may not recognize the effects that sleep deprivation can have on their bodies, but these effects are very real: neurons in the brain begin losing their ability to communicate input into conscious thought, which slows reaction times.
+Drowsy drivers simply cannot make the instant judgments that safe driving requires.

 Signs of Drowsy Driving

 Commercial trucks are by far the largest and heaviest vehicles on the road.
-When they’re involved in accidents, injuries and deaths are the norm.
-Passenger cars cannot adequately protect their occupants from a twenty-ton big rig moving at full speed.
+When they’re involved in accidents, injuries and deaths are common.

 Everyone, but especially truck drivers, needs to know the signs of drowsy driving.
 It might be time to pull over if:

-- you have a hard time keeping your eyes open
+you have a hard time keeping your eyes open or your head up.